glitrix/csc299-project/FinalProject/OPENAI_SETUP.md

 - `plan week` - Generates an intelligent weekly study schedule
 - `plan today` - Provides AI-powered daily task recommendations

-**Note:** StudyPal works without an API key, but will use simpler rule-based planning instead.
+**IMPORTANT:** An OpenAI API key is required to use the `plan week` and `plan today` commands.
+StudyPal will not start without a valid API key configured.

 ## Getting Your OpenAI API Key